 - Alcohol-Induced Idiocy: Subverted.
 The policeman thinks that Steve must be drunk when he catches him driving recklessly, especially because there's a bottle of rum in the car with him.
 But actually, Steve doesn't drink and the rum is Blackbeard's, and the terrible driving was also Blackbeard's fault.

 - Ascend to a Higher Plane of Existence: At the end the curse is broken and Blackbeard can move on.

-- Brick Joke: During Steve and Jo Anne's visit to Silky's restaurant, Blackbeard steals several bottles of wine.
-When they return at the end, the cook quickly gathers up the wine bottles.
+- Brick Joke: During Steve and Jo Anne's visit to Silky's restaurant, Blackbeard steals several bottles of rum.
+When they return at the end, the bartender quickly gathers up the bottles of rum.